ShyraLaGarde/Wildfire-Detection-ChapterX/README.md

 3. Required packages list
    - Tensorflow (we will  more import packages from this library)
    - Numpy, Pandas,
-   - Os, Sys, CV2, csv, warnings, rasterio
+   - Os, Sys, CV2, csv, warnings, rasterio,
-   - threading, random, glob, time
+   - threading, random, glob, time,
    - Scikit (we will  more import packages from this library)
    - WandB